Get Tech Tips

-Many techs incorrectly believe that an open flame is required for combustion and this is simply not true.
-If you have ever seen or heard of a fire starting in a pile or barrel of greasy rags you know that heat can build when fuel sources oxidize until the the temperature increases to the combustion point.
+Many techs incorrectly believe that an open flame is required for combustion, which is simply not true.
+If you have ever seen or heard of a fire starting in a pile or barrel of greasy rags, you know that heat can build when fuel sources oxidize until the temperature increases to the combustion point.
 Pressurized oxygen can cause “adiabatic” combustion when a fuel source is present and can be a very real risk.

 So, keep your regulator threads and adjustment screw nice and clean, and don't put grease or oil on them unless you know 100% the product you are using is for that purpose.

 Stay safe out there, and treat all pressurized gas containers like you would a loaded gun—with great caution and attentiveness.